 Our guide to everything you need to know about investing in hotels.

 Continuing our look into the various ways to invest in property, we now turn our attention to a particularly attractive market – hotel investments.

 Hotel room investments has never been so appealing.
 We are seeing the highest growth in hotel room rates since 2011, travellers are at an all-time high, and we are seeing massive demand from all forms of investors in the hotel property market as a whole, according to Statista.
 In fact, 2019 defied all odds considering the uncertainty in the market by recording £6bn worth of investment using data released by Knight Frank.

 A hotel investment differs from a standard property investment.
 We have prepared a simplified explanation for how this form of investment usually operates.

-There are many benefits to investing in hotels, the first of which being the accessibility of the investment.
+There are many benefits of investing in hotels, the first of which being the accessibility of the investment.

 With the ability to easily invest in just a single room within a hotel, the accessibility of hotel investments is significant.
 When compared to investing in other HMOs (houses of multiple occupancy), the capital required to enter the investment, like student accommodation, is far more achievable for many investors.

 Hotel investments are largely considered low risk, too.
 Some of the largest hotel providers are often seeking investment for further developments.
 With near-perfect track records, you are almost guaranteed a return.